 Jerry Pinkney was an American illustrator and writer of children’s literature.
 Pinkney illustrated over 100 books since 1964, including picture books, nonfiction titles and novels.
 Pinkney’s works addressed diverse themes and were usually done in watercolors.

-Ishmael Scott Reed is an American poet, novelist, essayist, songwriter, playwright, editor and publisher known for his satirical works challenging American political culture.
+Ishmael Scott Reed is an American poet, novelist, essayist, songwriter, composer, playwright, editor and publisher known for his satirical works challenging American political culture.
 Perhaps his best-known work is Mumbo Jumbo , a sprawling and unorthodox novel set in 1920s New York.

 Sonia Sanchez is an American poet, writer, and professor.
 She was a leading figure in the Black Arts Movement and has written over a dozen books of poetry, as well as short stories, critical essays, plays, and children’s books.
 In the 1960s, Sanchez released poems in periodicals targeted towards African-American audiences, and published her debut collection, Homecoming, in 1969.
 In 1993, she received Pew Fellowship in the Arts, and in 2001 was awarded the Robert Frost Medal for her contributions to the canon of American poetry.
 She has been influential to other African-American poets, includ...